diegorochagranado/prostate-cancer-prediction/README.md

 This project analyzes clinical data to predict the logarithm of prostate-specific antigen (lpsa) using a range of machine learning models.
 The dataset contains features such as age, prostate volume, Gleason score, and other diagnostic indicators relevant to prostate cancer.
 The goal is to explore which variables are most influential and to evaluate model performance in predicting lpsa values.

 📁 Project Structure
-bash
-Copy
-Edit

-├── prostate_cancer_organized.ipynb  # Main Jupyter Notebook with code and analysis ├── prostate.csv                     # Dataset used for training and testing
-└── README.md                        # Project description and usage guide
+prostate_cancer_organized.ipynb  # Main Jupyter Notebook with code and analysis prostate.csv                     # Dataset used for training and testing README.md                        # Project description and usage guide

 📊 Dataset
 The dataset includes the following features: